Juintin/TJHuang.github.io/_pages/about.md

 Hi, I am a postdoctoral researcher in AI Cluster at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of [Mykola Pechenizkiy](https://www.win.tue.nl/~mpechen/).
-I obtained my Ph.D at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of Mykola Pechenizkiy, Vlado Menkovski, and Yulong Pei.
+I obtained my Ph.D. at the Eindhoven University of Technology (TU/e), the Netherlands, under the supervision of Mykola Pechenizkiy, Vlado Menkovski, and Yulong Pei.

 <span style='color:red'> I'm on the job market and looking for full-time research positions.